DercilioFontes/linux/README.md

 root@500cb9f8dd75:/#
 ```

 - The interrupt key (usually `Ctrl + C`) cannot abort a process you are running in the background; you must use `kill` utility for this purpose.
-Folow `kill` on the command line with either the PID number of the process you want to abort or a percent sign (`%`) followed by the job number.
+Follow `kill` on the command line with either the PID number of the process you want to abort or a percent sign (`%`) followed by the job number.

 - If you forget the PID number, you can use `ps` (process status) utility to display it.